Gale Sayers, Bears Hall of Fame running back, dies at 77 - WHIZ News

 “Gale was one of the finest men in NFL history and one of the game’s most exciting players,” NFL Commissioner Roger Goodell said.
 “Gale was an electrifying and elusive runner who thrilled fans every time he touched the ball.
 He earned his place as a first-ballot Hall of Famer.”

-Sayers was a two-time All-American at Kansas and inducted into the College Football Hall of Fame as well.
-He was selected by Chicago with the fourth pick overall in 1965, and his versatility produced dividends and highlight-reel slaloms through opposing defenses right from the start.
+A football and track star at Omaha Central High School in Nebraska, Sayers was a two-time All-American at Kansas and was inducted into the College Football Hall of Fame.
+He was selected by Chicago with the fourth pick overall in 1965, and his versatility produced dividends and highlight-reel slaloms through opposing defenses right the start.

 “I played football a long time and I never saw a better football player than Gale Sayers,” said Hall of Fame tight end Mike Ditka, Sayers’ teammate from 1965-66.
 “I mean that.
 He was poetry in motion.
 Besides that, he was a great guy.
 It’s just a shame that he’s gone.
 He was special.”